Rent and service charge review

 |This would mean that your new total would be||£105.20|

-If the service charge reduces, then you will of course be charged a lower amount.
+If the service charge reduces, then you’ll be charged a lower amount.

-The breakdown of your service charge outlines the cost of the services you receive that are not covered by your rent, usually for the maintenance of the communal areas on your estate and/or block.
+The breakdown of your service charge outlines the cost of the services you receive that aren’t paid for in your rent.

 Your service charge may pay for items such as:

-The way in which your service charge is set is dependent on your tenancy agreement.
+The way in which your service charge is set depends on your tenancy agreement.

 We calculate your service charge by looking at how much services have cost the previous year and estimating the costs over the coming year.
-For example, if water for the communal area cost £100 the previous year and we are advised of a 5% increase this year, we would charge £105 for this year.
+For example, if water for the communal area cost £100 and we are advised of a 5% increase this year, the new charge would be £105.

 Variable service charge